iiJozza/Canapes-shop/README.md

 - __The Feedback Page__

   - This page allows the user the opportunity to express their opinions, rate their experience and read previous customer responses.
-  - This gives the user piece of mind when buying products with a new provider.
+  - This gives the user piece of mind when buying products from a new provider.
   - The likelyhood of coming back to the page increases if the option to comment is available.
 This drives traffic (via reviews/comments) and also inspires new purchases and future engagment.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)